tallhatdoug/cli-spy/README.md

  "cmdline":"mysql -u root -pHunter2! -h 127.0.0.1 -e select 1"}
 ```

-Some binaries defend themselves by overwriting the secret in their own argv microseconds after reading it (sshpass blanks it; mysql/mariadb fills with x). cli-spy's grace-window rescanning races that scrub:
-Tool    Pre-scrub window        Catch rate @ 10 ms
-mysql / mariadb -p      ~2–5 ms ~80%
-sshpass -p      microseconds    ~5%

-cli-spy also filters the 1-char scrub residue (mysql -px → x) so missed scrubs don't produce false-positive noise.

 ## Exfil security model
 Exfiltration encrypts the payload, not the pipe.
-Each finding is sealed to a fresh ephemeral keypair against the operator's baked-in public key (X25519 + XSalsa20-Poly1305 via TweetNaCl).
+Each finding is sealed to a fresh ephemeral keypair against the operator's baked-in public key (X25519 + XSalsa20-Poly1305 with the TweetNaCl crypto library).

 Implications:
 The private key never exists on the target.